Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Abstract

 \section{Abstract}

-For many years, machine learning methods have been used in a wide range of fields, including computer vision and natural language processing.
 While machine learning methods have significantly improved model performance over traditional methods, their black-box structure makes it difficult for researchers to interpret results.
-For highly regulated financial industries, transparency, explainability, and fairness are equally, if not more, important than accuracy.
-Without meeting regulated requirements, even highly accurate machine learning methods are unlikely to be accepted.
-We address this issue by introducing a novel class of transparent and interpretable machine learning algorithms known as generalized gloves of neural additive models.
-The generalized gloves of neural additive models separate features into three categories: linear features, individual nonlinear features, and interacted nonlinear features.
+For highly regulated financial industries, model transparency is equally important to accuracy.
+Without understanding how models work, even highly accurate machine learning methods are unlikely to be accepted.
+We address this issue by introducing a novel class of transparent machine learning models known as generalized groves of neural additive models.
+The generalized groves of neural additive models separate features into three categories: linear features, individual nonlinear features, and interacted nonlinear features.
 Additionally, interactions in the last category are only local.
-The linear and nonlinear components are distinguished by a stepwise selection algorithm, and interacted groups are carefully verified by applying additive separation criteria.
-Empirical results demonstrate that generalized gloves of neural additive models provide optimal accuracy with the simplest architecture, allowing for a highly accurate, transparent, and explainable approach to machine learning.
+A stepwise selection algorithm distinguishes the linear and nonlinear components, and interacted groups are carefully verified by applying additive separation criteria.
+Through some empirical examples in finance, we demonstrate that generalized grove of neural additive models exhibit high accuracy and transparency with predominantly linear terms and only sparse nonlinear ones.